lucastheis/logistic_lda/README.md

 used to discover topics in data containing groups of thematically related items, using either labeled data or unlabeled data.

+If you want to reproduce experiments of our paper, start here instead instead: [:octocat: IraKorshunova/logistic-lda](https://github.com/IraKorshunova/logistic-lda)

 Requirements
 ------------